 Introduction

-Industry 4.0 pillars and technological improvement are pushing manufactures towards hyper-automated production lines [1],[2],[3].
-On another hand, a lot of production applications cannot be done without the human presence; many assembly processes need the human presence to be carried out [4],[5].
-These applications, usually based on multi-stage processes [6], are often characterized by a sequence of human and robot stages.
+Industry 4.0 pillars and technological improvements are pushing manufacturing towards hyper-automated production lines [1]-[3].
+However, many production applications cannot be implemented without a human presence; many assembly processes need to be performed with human involvement [4], [5].
+These applications, usually based on multi-stage processes [6], are often characterised by a sequence of human- and robot-led stages.

-Indeed, the topic of many researchers is to assume humans as central actors in manufacturing plants [6],[7],[8] because they cannot be easily replaced by advanced technologies [6].
+Indeed, many researchers assume humans to be the central actors in manufacturing plants [6]-[8] because they cannot be easily replaced by advanced technologies [6].

-According to many researchers [9], [10], novel workplaces can achieve higher productive levels by combining: (i) human capabilities (intelligence, flexibility and adaptability) and (ii) robots characteristics (strength, endurance and accuracy).
-Moreover, the synergic collaboration of human and robot leads to new opportunities in ergonomics such as reduction of bad postures [11] and increasing in perception of well-being during the working activities [12].
-Therefore, a synergic combination of human and robot skills should be considered the key approach to improve manufacturing plants.
+According to several researchers [9], [10], novel workplaces can achieve higher productive levels by combining (i) human capabilities (intelligence, flexibility and adaptability) and (ii) robot characteristics (strength, endurance and accuracy).
+Moreover, the synergic collaboration of humans and robots leads to new opportunities in ergonomics, such as a reduction in bad postures [11] and an increasing perception of well-being during work activities [12].
+Therefore, a synergic combination of human and robotic skills should be considered as the key approach to improving manufacturing plants.

-Currently, three kinds of workplaces are used in manufacturing plants: (a) manual workplaces, where an operator performs all the tasks alone; (b) automatic workplaces, where robots autonomously perform all the tasks; (c) collaborative workplaces i.e. hybrid workplaces where human and robot work together by performing common tasks thus creating a Human-Robot Collaboration (HRC).
+Currently, three kinds of workplace are used in manufacturing plants: (a) manual workplaces, where an operator performs all the tasks alone; (b) automatic workplaces, where robots autonomously perform all the tasks; and (c) collaborative workplaces, i.e. hybrid workplaces where humans and robots work together by performing common tasks, thus creating a human–robot collaboration (HRC).

-If on a side, workplaces (a) and (b) are common in manufacturing, on another side, workplaces (c) are still not implemented due to several reasons, such as safety, not easy installation, suitability and reliability, and industry not still confidence in this kind of workplaces.
+Although workplaces (a) and (b) are common in manufacturing, workplace (c) is still not being implemented for a number of reasons, including safety, the difficulty of installation, suitability and reliability.
+Industry still lacks confidence in this kind of workplace.

-Following the presented trend, hybrid workplace installations could take high impact on: (i) the processes that are characterised by small batch of production (repetitive tasks, interaction with a fixed objects); (ii) the processes that are hard to automate (complex tasks, randomly positioned pieces, skill-based processes); (iii) the processes designed to unload human effort (non-ergonomic and repetitive tasks, assembly support).
+However, hybrid workplace installations could have a large impact on (i) processes characterised by small-batch production (repetitive tasks, interaction with fixed objects), (ii) processes that are hard to automate (complex tasks, randomly positioned pieces, skill-based processes) and (iii) processes designed to relieve human effort (non-ergonomic and repetitive tasks, assembly support).

-Obviously, safety is the main issue to deal with.
-Moving among the current standards, it is clear how hard could be to assure safety in hybrid workplaces; to consider all the standards in this context could be very tiring and, sometimes, they give only few indications [13],[14],[15].
+Of course, safety is the main issue that needs to be addressed.
+Within the current standards, it is clear how difficult it might be to assure safety in hybrid workplaces; to address all the standards in this context would be challenging and, sometimes, only a few indicators are provided [13]-[15].

-A suggest, to overcome this difficulty, could be the adoption of some engineering design methods, in order to identify applications and requirements that are linked to the contents of the standards.
-A way can be the use of axiomatic design [16] or graph theory, as in the following of this work, to find the functional requirements and the design parameters, or the connections among the elements of the workplace.
+A suggestion to overcome this difficulty is the adoption of engineering design methods that identify applications and requirements linked to the contents of the standards.
+One such method is to use axiomatic design [16] or graph theory, which will be presented in this paper, to find the functional requirements and the design parameters or the connections between the different elements of the workplace.

-Moreover, according to the standards, human presence is usually recognised as an intrusion (see safety based monitored stop [13]) to be avoided whenever it is possible, and the designing of workplace is safety-based and techno-centric, preferring static workspaces.
-All the efforts go towards limiting the human presence inside the workplace.
-Potential damage for human is limited through hazard control by means protective stop, speed reducing and control system performance [14], [15].
-All these issues are mandatory goals.
+Moreover, according to the standards, a human presence is usually recognised as an intrusion (see safety-based monitored stops [13]) to be avoided whenever possible, and the designing of a workplace is safety-based and techno-centric, with a preference for static workspaces.
+All the effort goes into limiting the human presence in the workplace.
+Potential harm to humans is limited through hazard controls by means of protective stops, speed reduction and control system performance [14], [15].
+All these precautions are mandatory requirements.